writerjoshua/The-Inkwell/assets/posts/library/library.md

 something to hold in your hands, make it your own.

-### She Spoke To Me - a collection of poems she didn't know she wrote\
+### She Spoke To Me - a collection of poems she didn't know she wrote
 Coming Soon

 ### Sincerely, Beau
 Coming Soon

+*The library is undergoing massive renovation.
+Stay clear, sweetie...for now.*

+I'll come for you when the shelves have been filled.
+📚